 The random read mode is enabled when the page address is changed.
-The 528 bytes of data within the selected page are transferred to the data registers in less than 12μ s(tR).
+The 528 bytes of data within the selected page are transferred to the data registers in less than $15\mu s(tR)$.
 The system controller can detect the completion of this data transfer(tR) by analyzing the output of R/B pin.
+If \overline{CE} goes high before the device returns to Ready, the random read operation is interrupted and Busy returns to Ready as the defined by tCRY.
+Since the operation was aborted, the serial page read does not output valid data.
 Once the data in a page is loaded into the registers, they may be read out in 50ns cycle time by sequentially pulsing RE.
 High to low transitions of the RE clock output the data stating from the selected column address up to the last column address.
-After the data of last column address is clocked out, the next page is automatically selected for sequential row read.

-Waiting 12μ s again allows reading the selected page.
-The sequential row read operation is terminated by bringing \overline{CE} high.
 The way the Read1 and Read2 commands work is like a pointer set to either the main area or the spare area.
-The spare area of bytes 512 to 527 may be selectively accessed by writing the Read2 command.
+The spare area of 512 to 527 byte may be selectively accessed by writing the Read2 command.
 Addresses A0 to A3 set the starting address of the spare area while addresses A4 to A7 are ignored.
-Unless the operation is aborted, the page address is automatically incremented for sequential row read as in Read1 operation and spare sixteen bytes of each page may be sequentially read.
 The Read1 command(00h/01h) is needed to move the pointer back to the main area.
-Figures 8 to 11 show typical sequence and timings for each read operation.
+Figures 8 to 10 show typical sequence and timings for each read operation.